chantelwetzel-noaa/assessment_prioritization/doc/_main.md

 ## Commercial Importance

 The commercial importance score is based on the coastwide ex-vessel revenue generated by commercial landings of groundfish during the period 2018 - 2020.
-The raw revenue amounts generally have a very large range across goundfish species.
+The raw revenue amounts generally have a very large range across groundfish species.
 Consequently, a transformation is used to compress the distribution and reduce the differences between species.

-As 2-stage logarithmic transformation is used to compress and rescale the distribution, to a high score of 10, using the following approach:
+A two-stage logarithmic transformation is used to compress and rescale the distribution, to a high score of 10, using the following approach:

 \begin{equation}
   c_{s} = \frac{10}{\text{max}(\text{Revenue}_s)}\text{Revenue}_s^{0.18}
 \end{equation}

 where Revenue is the total commercial ex-vessel revenue across the summarizing years for each species $s$.
-Revenue amounts are retreived from the Pacific Fisheries Information Network (PacFIN).
+Revenue amounts are obtained from the Pacific Fisheries Information Network (PacFIN).
 Revenue amounts included in this scoring do not include sales of Tribally-caught groundfish.
 Those are included in a separate Tribal calculation.

 <!--chapter:end:22commercial_importance.Rmd-->